Centurion (bicycle company): Serial Numbers

 Centurions (except the Cinelli\Centurion) have serial numbers on the underside of the bottom bracket shell.
 One way to date a Centurion is to try to find date codes on the bike's components.

-Centurion models manufactured in Japan between 1980-1990 use a serial number format WXYZZZZ with:
+Centurion models manufactured in Japan between 1980 and 1990 use a serial number format WXYZZZZ with:

 W = a letter, purpose uncertain, possibly indicates a manufacturer or Centurion;

 X = a number, indicating the calendar year of manufacture;

 Y = a letter, indicating the fortnight of manufacture (A = wk 1 & 2, B = wk 3 & 4, etc.)

 ZZZZ = four digit number, probably indicating frame number during fortnight of manufacture.

-N4E0283, as an example, would indicate this is the 283rd frame made during the period of weeks 9-10 in 1984.
+N4E0283, as an example, would indicate this is the 283rd frame made during the period of weeks 9–10 in 1984.
 Barring a major components upgrade at some point in a bike's history, one can confirm a bike's age by the dates found on the majority of components in its groupset.